 Why does glue stick?
 Or Sue against Glue

-After staring at the ugly wallpaper in our all-purpose study/computer room for too long to admit, I decided it had to come down.
+After staring at the ugly wallpaper in our all-purpose study/computer room for too long to admit, I decided to take on the challenge.
+Sue against glue.
 The stuff, however, was stuck and I mean stuck.

 It became Sue against Glue.
 Clearly, I needed an ally.

 What kept this ugly crap on the wall, when a Band-Aid on one of the boys’ knees stayed in place for about thirty seconds?
+Why does glue stick?
 This has actually taxed greater minds than mine.
 There is no simple answer, just like there is not one type of glue.
-Super glue, wood glue, school glue, the glue on sticky notes, I could probably come up with two-dozen more.
+Super glue, wood glue, school glue, the glue on sticky notes, I could probably come up with two dozen more.